Security & Privacy

 Data Retention

-• Files: Deleted after expiration
+• Files: Deleted after expiration (or on valid report)

 • Pastes: Auto-delete after expiration